 We have generally found it quite difficult to regulate and enforce specific farming practices, but certainly hope that as we build a relationship with the farmer on Sunny M we'll be able to have open and productive conversations about conservation practices.

-On some of the dryland parcels, we hope to conduct restoration and weed mitigation efforts.
+On some of the dryland parcels, we are conducting restoration and weed mitigation efforts.